alucart2005/ecommerce-react/README.md

 ## To install

-This project needs installation of node modules.
-Just run npm i in the folder containing the cloned file, or, npm install.
+To get started with this project, simply run npm i or npm install in the folder containing the cloned repository to install all required node modules.

 ## Hiring
 If you want to hire me you can write to napoleonanaya@gmail.com